 Explore Natural Stone Bridge and Caves

 Another great thing to do near Lake George is the Natural Stone Bridge and Caves Park.
 This park is home to the largest marble cave entrance in the eastern United States.
-A visit to this scenic Lake George campground and park will introduce you to some of the regions incredible landscapes.
-There are waterfalls, caves, hiking trails, boardwalks and more to explore.
-You can find out more about Natural Stone Bridge and Caves here.
+A visit to this scenic Lake George campground and park will introduce you to some of the region’s incredible landscapes.
+There are waterfalls, caves, hiking trails, boardwalks, and more to explore.
+You can find out more about Natural Stone Bridge and other amazing New York State caves here.

 Go Camping On The Lake George Islands